Polypropylene: Applications

 Polypropylene fibres are used as a concrete additive to increase strength and reduce cracking and spalling.
 In some areas susceptible to earthquakes (e.g., California), PP fibers are added with soils to improve the soil's strength and damping when constructing the foundation of structures such as buildings, bridges, etc.

-Polypropylene fibres are also used in drywall joint compound for reinforcement.
-It can increase the flexibility and dimensional stability of the joint compound and reduce shrinkage and cracking when it dries.

-Polypropylene is used in polypropylene drums.

-In June 2016, a study showed that a mixture of polypropylene and durable superoleophobic surfaces created by two engineers from Ohio State University can repel liquids such as shampoo and oil.
-This technology could make it easier to remove all of the liquid contents from polypropylene bottles, particularly those that have high surface tension such as shampoo or oil.

 Clothing

 Polypropylene is a major polymer used in nonwovens, with over 50% used for diapers or sanitary products where it is treated to absorb water (hydrophilic) rather than naturally repelling water (hydrophobic).
 Other non-woven uses include filters for air, gas, and liquids in which the fibers can be formed into sheets or webs that can be pleated to form cartridges or layers that filter in various efficiencies in the 0.5 to 30 micrometre range.
 Such applications occur in houses as water filters or in air-conditioning-type filters.
 The high surface-area and naturally oleophilic polypropylene nonwovens are ideal absorbers of oil spills with the familiar floating barriers near oil spills on rivers.

 Polypropylene, or 'polypro', has been used for the fabrication of cold-weather base layers, such as long-sleeve shirts or long underwear.
 Polypropylene is also used in warm-weather clothing, in which it transports sweat away from the skin.
 Polyester has replaced polypropylene in these applications in the U.S. military, such as in the ECWCS.
 Although polypropylene clothes are not easily flammable, they can melt, which may result in severe burns if the wearer is involved in an explosion or fire of any kind.
 Polypropylene undergarments are known for retaining body odors which are then difficult to remove.
 The current generation of polyester does not have this disadvantage.

-Some fashion designers have adapted polypropylene to construct jewelry and other wearable items.